-The Research Integrity Officer (RIO) at Wake Forest School of Medicine is Joseph Andrews, PhD, Director of Regulatory Affairs and Research Integrity, email@example.com, 336-716-7658.
+The Research Integrity Officer (RIO) at Wake Forest School of Medicine is Joseph Andrews, PhD, Assistant Dean for Regulatory Affairs and Research Integrity, firstname.lastname@example.org, 336-716-7658.

 The RIO is charged with overseeing the investigation of all allegations of Research Misconduct, which is defined by federal law as falsification, fabrication or plagiarism in the conduct of science.
 The RIO is responsible for reporting to the appropriate federal agencies and findings of research misconduct as required by the Office of Research Integrity and institutional policies.